matrixkloud/agent-cli/README.md

 ## 🤝 Contributing

+Review the [Repository Guidelines](./AGENTS.md) before opening a PR.

 To add a new tool:
 1. Create a new markdown file in the appropriate category directory
 2. Follow the standardized format (see [Template](./docs/template.md))